no-stack-dub-sack/basic-immutable/README.md

 ```
 :point_up: [Run](https://repl.it/@no_stack_dub_sack/MergeExample)

-## mergeTollerant(...sources)
+## mergeTolerant(...sources)
 Like `merge`, except this method allows source objects of different shapes (containing keys uncommon to the target object) to be merged. _Uses Lodash's `_.merge()`_.

 __Typescript Tip:__ If using TypeScript, have no fear, this will still be a type-safe operation.
 The typings instruct TypeScript to create a new intersection type from the type of your original object and the type of the source object or objects.
-Be explicit to avoid loose type inference by passing your new type(s) to the `mergeTollerant` generic (see example below).
+Be explicit to avoid loose type inference by passing your new type(s) to the `mergeTolerant` generic (see example below).

 __Parameters:__